Ottawa’s fall update features $16B competitiveness response to U.S. tax reforms

 The government is now projecting deficits of $18.1 billion in 2018-19, $19.6 billion in 2019-20 and $18.1 billion in 2020-21.
 After 2020-21, the annual shortfalls are expected to shrink each year to $11.4 billion in 2023-24.

 The fiscal update contains no timetable to eliminate the Liberals’ deficits.
-The government has drawn criticism from the Opposition Conservatives and some economists for failing to provide a timeline back to balance, especially with the economy running close to full strength.
+The government has drawn almost daily criticism from the opposition Conservatives and some economists for failing to provide a timeline back to balance, especially with the economy running close to full strength.

 Following the 2015 election, the Liberal government abandoned pledges to run annual deficits of no more than $10 billion and to balance the books by 2019.
 Instead, it has focused on reducing the net debt-to-GDP ratio — also known as the debt burden — each year.